LoopKit/loopdocs/docs/use/overview.md

 <img src="img/glucose_graph.jpg" width="400">
 </p>

 The glucose chart displays BG values in your preferred units.
-The vertical scale of the chart is calculated on the fly by Loop to be as granular as possible while including the highest and lowest readings in the chart.
+The vertical scale of the chart is calculated on the fly by Loop to be as useful as possible while including the highest and lowest readings in the chart.

 The horizontal axis is set to go forward from the current time until your DIA forward (so you can see what Loop eventually thinks BG will be).
 It then goes back in time as far as it can based upon the width in pixels of your screen.
 Note, if you turn your device to landscape mode you will have more screen real estate and thus will be able to see further back in time.
-If you would like to see further back in time you can use Nightscout (see 5.1.6.2) or you can modify your Loop Graph hours (see 4.3.4).
+If you would like to see further back in time you can use Nightscout or you can modify your Loop Graph hours (see the customizations available when you build your Loop app).

+The target BG range is shown as a blue bar on the glucose chart.
+If you have a single-value target BG range (such as 100-100 mg/dl), no blue range will appear.

+The eventual BG displayed in the right side of the chart does NOT take into account a recently enacted temp basal.
+In other words, if you are above BG target and Loop just enacted a high temp basal to help, the eventual BG does not reflect the expected lowering of BGs that would result from that recently enacted temp basal.
+Loop waits until the insulin has actually been delivery before it "uses" the insulin in its calculations for BG impacts.
+If you suspended your pump or had a "no delivery" alarm shortly after the temp basal was started, you would want that accurately reflected in the insulin on board and associated eventual BG.

 If you tap on the Glucose Chart itself, it will open the Predicted Glucose chart